Katla Volcano and Kötlutangi Spit - the Southernmost Point of the Mainland of Iceland

 Hjörleifshöfði

 The shepherd had walked out of the farm and seen the roaring glacial flood heading for the farm.
-He immediately went into the farm and quickly warned the lady of the house.
+He immediately went inside the farm and quickly warned the lady of the house.

 Katla ice cave in 2021